anaumannigg/TreeConstrPolyMatching/README.md

 ### Necessary Command Line Options
 1. `-d`: specify the `dataset_name`.
 The code expects it to be located within the directory `input/dataset_name` as two shapefiles `dataset_name_1.shp`and `dataset_name_2.shp`.
 2. Specify the value of $\lambda \in [0,1]$ used in the objective $f(\mu) = \mathrm{IoU}(\mu) - \lambda$
-    a. `-l`: allows to specify one value for lambda
+    - `-l`: allows to specify one value for lambda
-    b. `-lr`: allows to specify a range of multiple lambda values `start stepsize end`
+    - `-lr`: allows to specify a range of multiple lambda values `start stepsize end`

 ### Optional Command Line Options
 1. `-s`: activates exploit of properties of optimal solutions in preprocessing, **recommended**.